How cancer treatments can affect fertility in men

 Bone marrow or stem cell transplant

-Bone marrow or stem cell transplant usually involves high doses of chemo and sometimes radiation to the whole body before the transplant.
+A bone marrow or stem cell transplant usually involves high doses of chemo and sometimes radiation to the whole body before the transplant.
 In most cases, this causes life-long infertility – it permanently prevents a man from making sperm.
-(See the sections called “Chemotherapy” and “Radiation therapy” for more on these parts of the transplant.)

 Radiation treatments use high-energy rays to kill cancer cells.
 Radiation to a man’s testicles can affect his fertility.
 Radiation at high doses kills the stem cells that produce sperm.